Wind power in Canada: 2011–2015

 An additional 2,004 megawatts of wind power is to come on stream in Quebec between 2011 and 2015.
 The new energy will cost 10.5 cents per kilowatt-hour, a price described as "highly competitive".

 2019

 Continuing 2018's growth, Canada finished 2019 with 13,413 MW of wind energy capacity - enough to power approximately 3.4 million homes.
 The year saw completion of five projects that added 597 MW of new installed capacity, representing over $1 billion of investment.
 Canada is home to the world's ninth largest wind generating fleet.

 Wind hybrid projects

-Contributors to the main power grid are Wind-Diesel and Wind-Hydrogen.
-Canadian examples are the community of Ramea, Newfoundland and Labrador that initially used a Wind-Diesel system and is now being converted to Wind-Hydrogen technology, and a 10MW / 20MWh battery at the 66 MW Summerview II wind farm in Alberta.
+Contributors to the main power grid are wind-diesel and wind-hydrogen.
+Canadian examples are the community of Ramea, Newfoundland and Labrador that initially used a wind-diesel system and is now being converted to wind-hydrogen technology, and a 10MW / 20MWh battery at the 66 MW Summerview II wind farm in Alberta.

 Wind power industry

-Canadian industry has started to supply major components for Wind Tower projects, Mitsubishi Hitachi Power Systems Canada, Ltd. being one example.
+Canadian industry had initially started to supply major components for wind tower projects, Mitsubishi Hitachi Power Systems Canada, Ltd. being one example.
+In more recent years, closure of these operations has also been observed.